VACCINE UPDATE 15.05.2021

-Please use the post box located near the front entrance of Chirk Surgery when ordering you prescription by hand.
-If you usually collect your prescription request from Chirk Surgery you can still do so via the window beside the main doors.
-We would ask patients to consider either providing a stamped self-addressed envelope (if you are not already signed up with a local pharmacy to collect) or sign up to one of the local pharmacies to collect it on your behalf.
+Please use the post box located near the front entrance of Chirk Surgery when ordering your prescription by hand.
+If you usually collect your regular prescription request from Chirk Surgery you can still do so until the end of May at the reception desk.
+We are now asking all patients to sign up to one of the local pharmacies before the end of May to collect it on your behalf.
+(Emergency/urgent prescriptions issued by a GP or Nurse can still be collected from reception after the end of May) .
+We would ask patients to consider either providing a stamped self-addressed envelope (if you are not already signed up with a local pharmacy to collect).
 Online prescription ordering is still available for patients who are signed up and already using the My Health Online service.
 Unfortunately we are not able to take prescription requests over the telephone.

 Please click this link for information on the Health Minister's announcement regarding the national Volunteer Prescription Delivery Scheme supporting those shielding or self-isolating.

 We are reviewing all our routine clinics and non-essential services in order to minimise the spread of Coronavirus.
 We recognise that patients will have concerns and would ask you to visit the link on the front page of our website in order to obtain all relevant information about Coronavirus.